February 25, 2016

 October 10, 2015

 People often refer to the term ‘viral video’.
-However, without video seeding and organic growth all you have is a video – it is the seeding and sharing that make a video ‘go viral’.
+However, without video seeding and organic growth all you have is a video – it is the seeding and sharing that make a video ‘go viral’ / reach its potential.

 This means that ‘video seeding’ should be an integral part of an online video campaign.
 A successful seeding campaign, which is fully integrated across your entire brand’s marketing activity, will get your content seen on social channels and plant it across the web, ensuring it gets in front of as many of the (right) people as possible.